Home / Industries / B2B SaaS

 Bay Area B2B SaaS at $8M ARR.
 CAC payback hit 22 months.
 Where do we focus?

-OpenView Partners' 2023 SaaS Benchmarks Report puts the median B2B SaaS CAC payback near 15 months, elite under 12.
-At 22 months the issue is rarely bid optimization.
-It's almost always one of three things: wrong ICP being targeted at scale, broken marketing-to-sales handoff, or paid channels optimized for volume instead of close rate.
-ICONIQ Capital's 2024 State of the Cloud sales efficiency and magic number data tells you which lever is broken.
-Don't add channels until cohort analysis names the failure.
+ICONIQ Growth State of the Cloud research puts the median B2B SaaS CAC payback near 15 months, elite under 12.
+At 22 months bid tuning is usually too small a lever.
+The build starts with three growth levers: the ICP being targeted at scale, the handoff between marketing and sales motion, and paid channels built for volume instead of close rate.
+ICONIQ Capital's 2024 State of the Cloud sales efficiency and magic number data helps show which lever to build.
 Every wasted dollar at $8M ARR shows up twice on the next forecast.

 Series B SaaS.
 The committee killed our last two deals.
 How do we stop that?

-What does a fractional CMO cost vs a strategy partnership at our stage?
+What does a fractional CMO cost vs a growth partnership at our stage?

 Pavilion's 2024 compensation data puts fractional CMO retainers at $12-15K at $2-5M ARR, $15-20K at $5-15M, and $20-25K at $15-30M.
-The Strategy Partnership is $4,500/mo with a 3-month minimum because it does not replace your operating team.
-It sits on strategy and review next to it.
-ThinkCap Advisors' 2026 work on fractional CMO vs agency for SaaS notes fractional CMOs cover strategy well but often fall short on hands-on execution.
-The right answer depends on whether you need a leadership replacement or a strategic sparring partner.
+The Growth Partnership does not replace your operating team.
+It sits on growth direction and build next to it.
+The right answer depends on whether you need a leadership replacement, a build layer, or a specific growth build your team can execute.

 Sources cited on this page